-SB 9 SB 9 Eligibility Requirements Parcel is legal and wholly located in a U.S. Census Bureau designated "urbanized areas or urban clusters."
+SB 9 Eligibility Requirements Parcel is legal and wholly located in a U.S. Census Bureau designated "urbanized areas or urban clusters."
 Parcel is located in a single-family residential zone: One-Family Residential District (R-1) One-Family Residential/Country Club Park District (R-1/CCP) Residential Estates District (R-E) Residential Hillside (RH) Project includes residential uses only.
 Parcel does not contain prime agricultural lands, wetlands, protected species habitat, or land subject to a conservation easement.
 Proposed development is not located within a historic district or property included on the State Historic Resources Inventory or within a site designated or listed as a County landmark or historic property or district.
 Proposed development would not require demolition or alteration of affordable housing, rent or price controlled housing, housing occupied by a tenant in the last 3 years, or housing that was withdrawn from the rental market in the last 15 years.
-Proposed development does not demolish more than 25% of the exterior structural walls of an existing structure, unless at least of one of the following is met: ☐ If local ordinance so allows; or ☐ The site has not been occupied by a tenant in the last 3 years.
+Proposed development does not demolish more than 25% of the exterior structural walls of an existing structure, unless at least of one of the following is met: If local ordinance so allows; or The site has not been occupied by a tenant in the last 3 years.
 Proposed rental units may not be used for short-term rentals of less than 30 days.
-1 Parking.
-Off-street parking of up to one space per unit, except that no parking requirements shall be imposed in either of the following: ☐ The parcel is located within one-half mile walking distance of either a high-quality transit corridor (PRC Section 21155) or a major transit stop (PRC Section 21064.3); or ☐ There is a car share located within one block of the parcel.
+Parking.
+Off-street parking of up to one space per unit, except that no parking requirements shall be imposed in either of the following: The parcel is located within one-half mile walking distance of either a high-quality transit corridor (PRC Section 21155) or a major transit stop (PRC Section 21064.3); or There is a car share located within one block of the parcel.
 Parcel is served by a wastewater provider; or Parcel has a septic system (On-site Wastewater Treatment System) and a percolation test completed within the last 5 years, or, if the percolation test has been recertified, within the last 10 years.
 Parcel is not located in very high fire hazard severity zones (or is located in very high fire hazard severity zone and criteria of Gov. Code Section 65913.4(a)(6) is met), earthquake fault zone, floodplain, floodway, or contain hazardous materials may be allowed if certain criteria are met.
 Objective zoning, design, and subdivision requirements are met.

-1 Deed restriction indicating prohibition on short-term rentals will be required as part of subdivision map recordation; or building permit final inspection for housing development where no subdivision is proposed.
+&lt;sup>1 Deed restriction indicating prohibition on short-term rentals will be required as part of subdivision map recordation; or building permit final inspection for housing development where no subdivision is proposed.

 SB 9 Subdivision (Lot Split) Additional Eligibility Requirements Proposed urban lot split results in two parcels of approximately equal lot area (60/40 split at most), with each new parcel containing at least 1,200 square feet.
 Parcel proposed for urban lot split was not established through a prior SB 9 lot split.
 Adjacent parcels were not previously subdivided through an SB 9 lot split by the lot owner or anyone acting "in concert with" the owner.
 Parcels created by proposed urban lot split will only be used for residential uses.
-Parcels created using the urban lot split provision of SB 9 will have no more than two units per parcel, including existing and newly constructed units, and including ADUs and JADUs.
+Proposed urban lot split and housing development does not include construction of Accessory Dwelling Units or Junior Accessory Dwelling Units.
 Affidavit stating that applicant will occupy one of the housing units as their principal residence for a minimum of 3 years from the date of approval of the urban lot split (unless applicant is a community land trust or qualified non-profit corporation).